Jtalk/jca-socket-connector/README.md

 # Application server #

-This project is written and tested for WildFly 8.2 AS.
+This project is written and tested for WildFly 8.2.
 It includes a deployment descriptor for IronJacamar JCA container as WildFly seems not to support connectors configuration right.
 By default in IronJacamar-driven environments TCP connection factory will be bound to java:/socket/TCP JNDI path.

 # Structure overview #